Projects in Australia

 - Project accessing wet gas-mature Jurassic source rocks

-- Faulted anticline broken into numerous compartments but largest undrilled
+- Faulted anticline broken into numerous compartments but the largest has not been drilled

-- Gas discovered and produced to surface from 3 wells drilled on both east and west flank of large anticline but crest undrilled
+- Gas discovered and produced under natural flow to surface from 3 wells drilled on the east and west flanks of the large anticline structure

 - Good modern drilling techniques the key